wahibhaq/wahibhaq.github.io/about-me/bio.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon" id="contactme"></span>
 It’s another place I love to connect with like minded people, so feel free to ping me at <strong>wahib.tech@gmail.com</strong>, connect via <a href="https://www.linkedin.com/in/wahibhaq">Linkedin</a> or follow me on <a href="http://twitter.com/wahibhaq">Twitter</a> / <a href="http://instagram.com/not_that_pindi_boy">Instagram</a>.
-I normally tweet about Android, Expat, All things Pakistani & Life's lemons.
+I normally tweet about Android, DevRel, Expat, All things Pakistani & Life's lemons.
 I am a kind of lazy storyteller who likes to share about what's going around him.
 I write what I like, but sometimes not, and any opinions I express are usually my own.
 </p>

 </div>